MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 **Initialization and Final Action**

-Awk has two important patterns which are specified by the keyword called BEGIN and END.
+Awk has two important patterns that are specified by the keyword called BEGIN and END.

 $ awk 'BEGIN {print